 Also here is an update to this particular landing page and how I actually RAISES the sign up rates.

-Alright so the last kind is the sales one.
-It is the one where you try to convince people to buy things through your affiliate link (or you’re selling a product of your own).
+A sales page is the type of landing page where you try to convince people to buy things through your affiliate link (or you’re selling a product of your own).
 How do you actually do that?

-Well, I also wrote about this too and you need to read that.
+Well, I also wrote about writing good product reviews and you need to read that.
 If you add the things I recommend in that article to your sales funnel, you are going to make a lot more money than you currently are.

-Stop!
-One more major point you need to read…
+One more major point you need to read:

 Notice that in the above sequence of me explaining landing pages and the different kinds there are, as well as offering examples on making them great, that I started from blog posts and specifically linked you to an article about SEO.
 Why?